Meadowhall Interchange: Platforms

 The station is located immediately to the north-east of Station Junction, where the Dearne Valley Line diverges from the Hallam and Penistone Lines.
 Platforms 1 and 2 are a pair of side platforms located closest to the shopping centre on the Dearne Valley Line.
-Platforms 3 and 4 are a pair of side platforms located on the other side of the central open-air concourse on the Hallam and Penistone Lines, laid out at a 45 degree angle to platforms 1 and 2.
+Platforms 3 and 4 are a pair of side platforms located on the other side of the central open-air concourse on the Hallam and Penistone Lines, laid out at a 45-degree angle to platforms 1 and 2.

 The light rail platforms, numbered MEI1 and MEI2, are located immediately behind and parallel to platform 1; they are constructed in an island layout.
 Since the cessation of off-peak Purple Line services to Meadowhall Interchange, most tram services depart from platform MEI1.

 There are a total of sixteen stands at the bus and coach station, arranged into four main rows, each accessed by zebra crossings.
 Row A, consisting of stands A1 to A5, is located alongside the bus station concourse.
 Row B, consisting of stands B1 and B2, is located as a small island between rows A and C. Row C, consisting of stands C1 to C5, and row D, consisting of stands D1 to D4, are a pair of parallel island rows located at the side of the bus station closest to the heavy rail platforms.
 The majority of intercity bus and coach services depart from row A, while city bus services depart from rows B, C and D.

-Operation
+Services

 National Rail services

 Current off-peak services from the interchange include (in Trains per Hour, tph):